PaulBailey-1/JPEB/docs/mem_map.md

 ## 0x0000 - 0x9FFF:
 Code, heap, stack
 Code will start at 0x0000, stack at 0x9FFF
-heap is everything in between
+Heap is everything in between

 ## 0xA000 - 0xBFFF:
 Sprite data.
 Each sprite is 32x32 pixels, and we reserve space for 8.